clc3-CloudComputing/ws22/3 Kubernetes/exercise 3.4/README.md

 Therefore, you will use the service types *ClusterIP*, *NodePort*, and *LoadBalancer*.
 The service resource will be crated by defining a service manifest (`service.yaml`) and afterwards applying it to your Kubernetes cluster.
-When the service is available, you can retrieve the different service type informations to access your demo app via a web browser.

 ## Instructions